MilanDonhowe/daily/README.md

-# daily
+# Daily: A Message Board with an Expiration Date

-Messages with an expiration date
+Single Page Web-App bundled with WebPack with a Express-MongoDB-JSON powered API.